-The social and mental health of Latinos living with diabetes can greatly impact how well they are able to manage the disease.
+Social and mental health of Latinos with diabetes can greatly impact how well they are able to manage the disease.

 More about diabetes and social and mental health

-In order to improve the health of people living with diabetes, we must look at social, physical, emotional, and mental health.
-In fact, the American Diabetes Association recommends that doctors always consider a patient’s social and mental health and use that information to guide their treatment for that patient.
+To improve the health of people with diabetes, we must look at social, physical, emotional, and mental health.
+In fact, the American Diabetes Association recommends that doctors always consider a patient’s social and mental health.
+Doctors should then use that information to guide their treatment for that patient.
 Examples of social health factors include living situation, work life, and leisure activities.
 In terms of mental health, there is a lot of research that links diabetes with depression.
-For example, people who are depressed can have a harder time achieving their health goals; similarly, people who already live with diabetes are at a higher risk of developing depression.
+For example, people who are depressed can have a harder time achieving their health goals.
+Similarly, people who already live with diabetes are at a higher risk of developing depression.

 Often, it can be very difficult for people with diabetes to keep their blood glucose level and A1c level within a healthy range.
 This study looks at how social and mental health factors impact health outcomes for people with diabetes (specifically A1C level).
 Of people with uncontrolled A1C levels in this study, 71% were Latino and 18% had a mental health diagnosis.